heapwolf/codesurgeon/README.md

 <img src="http://github.com/hij1nx/codesurgeon/raw/master/logo.png">

 # Synopsis
-Aggregate code, refine, manipulate and finalize.
+A build automation tool that allows you to aggregate, manipulate, refine and finalize a code base.

 # Motivation
-Every time a platform emerges, developers create `build tools` that reflect what they learned from  existing platforms.
-This often leads to solving old problems that aren't necessarily relevant.
+A build automation tool specifically made for Node.js.

 # How it works
-Codesurgon reads files and/or piped input into a buffer.
-From there you can operate on the buffer.
-Extract functions or variables, obfuscate, lint/hint, write to disk/stream, etc.
+Codesurgon reads files and/or piped input into an input buffer.
+The input buffer is the source used to create the output.

 # Features
- - Precision extraction of functions or variables by name
+ - Precision extraction of functions or variables from the input buffer
   - Rename extracted items as they are extracted
   - Control the depth at which variables and function are searched for
   - Extract any arbitrary value